yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Sets.rst

 The ``intersection`` method of a set can be used to construct another set that contains all elements the two sets have in common.
-The ``union`` method can be used to create the set of words that are one or both original sets.
+The ``union`` method can be used to create the set of words that are in one or both original sets.

 .. ipython:: python